 The default Authentication, Authorization, Role Mapper, and Credential Mapper providers that are installed with WebLogic Server store their data in an LDAP server.
 Each WebLogic Server instance contains an embedded LDAP server.
-The Administration Server contains the master LDAP server which is replicated on all Managed Servers.
+The Administration Server contains the primary LDAP server which is replicated on all Managed Servers.
 If any of your security realms use these installed providers, you should maintain an up-to-date backup of the following directory tree:

 domain_name is the domain root directory and